Forget the myth that travelers are hard to buy for.

 The photos for each featured country are impressive, but my favorite detail is how each day is marked with obscure holidays for cultures and religions from all over the world.
 Hindus observe 39 religious holidays per year compared to the 12 official ones observed by Christians.
 Knowing what’s going on in other parts of the world tantalizes any traveler at home planning the next trip.

 The money raised from these calendars goes to a host of good causes.

-And if you want to send a gift my way, consider using my Amazon affiliate link when making your other holiday purchases.
+And if you want to send a gift of the more material variety, please consider using my Amazon affiliate link (like the book link above) when making your book or other holiday purchases.
 I get a tiny commission — maybe enough to buy my RPCV calendar this year!